 Responding to the neglect of its historic 14th Street neighborhood, Woolly Mammoth also launched an award-winning outreach program to make a difference in the lives of young people.
-It offered low-cost acting classes and pioneered the idea of “Pay-What-You-Can” nights at the theater.
+It offered low-cost acting classes and pioneered the idea of “Pay What You Will” nights at the theater.
 People of all backgrounds and all ages responded to the exceptional creativity of Woolly’s plays and programs.

 To mark its 30th anniversary, Woolly chose to look forward instead of back.
 It invited colleagues from around the country and neighbors from around the block to participate in a conference called “Who’s In Your Circle?
 Theatre, Democracy, and Engagement in the Twenty-First Century.”
 This inquiry refocused Woolly on the role of the theater in Washington, DC’s civic discourse and led to the development of our innovative Connectivity Department.

-Woolly Mammoth has received more than 250 nominations and 45 Helen Hayes Awards for its productions.
-These include ten Charles MacArthur Awards for Outstanding New Play and an award for Outstanding Director, which was given to Woolly’s Artistic Director, Howard Shalwitz, for his production of Bruce Norris' 2011 Pulitzer Prize-winner Clybourne Park.
-Woolly Mammoth has twice received the Mayor’s Arts Award for Excellence, and the theatre was awarded a 2005 Otto Réné Castillo Award for Political Theatre.
+Woolly Mammoth has received more than 200 nominations and 48 Helen Hayes Awards for its productions.
+These include ten Charles MacArthur Awards for Outstanding New Play and an award for Outstanding Director, which was given to Woolly’s Artistic Director, Howard Shalwitz, for his production of Bruce Norris’ 2011 Pulitzer Prize-winner Clybourne Park.
+Woolly Mammoth has twice received the Mayor’s Arts Award for Excellence, and the theater was awarded a 2005 Otto Réné Castillo Award for Political Theatre.